What Is the AI Reply Agent?

 Then, assign the campaigns or inboxes it should monitor.
 You can set it as a default agent for all campaigns, or assign specific campaigns and accounts.

+Train the agent on your tone of voice and key product details.
 This step is crucial; the more context you provide, the more useful and accurate the replies will be.

 Here are some examples of what guidance can look like:Your goal is to qualify and convert interested replies into booked calls.